What is a Project Charter?

 Is there any value in having a Project Charter?

 Does a Project Charter apply only to Information Technology projects such as an SAP BI/BW or an SAP Business Objects technology project or could we say that a Project Charter applies to a wide range of all types of projects?
+Is there any differences between a regular project charter versus a SAP project charter?

 Could a Project Charter apply to an SAP HANA implementation?